FREQUENTLY ASKED QUESTIONS

 1) Essential oils do not dissolve in water.
 They must be diluted with some type of vegetable oil.

 2) Essential oils, in their concentrated state, with few exceptions, should never come in contact with skin or mucous membranes.
 Tea tree oil is one exception.
-Seek advice from an expert about applying neat (undiluted) oils to skin.
-Oils should always be diluted if using over a large area of the body.
+Seek advice from an expert about applying neat (undiluted) oils to the skin.
+Oils should always be diluted if used over a large area of the body.

 4) Generally, allergic people should use essential oils with caution.
 The least sensitive area is the soles of the feet.